aarushisingh2004/Aadhar-verification-system/README.md

 ![Tamil Aadhaar OCR](./text.jpg)
 > OCR working on Tamil Aadhaar card with successful translation + extraction
 ---
+---

+## 📊 Smart Confidence Score Display

+To make verification results more transparent, VeriFace shows:

+- 🔢 **Numerical match score** between Aadhaar and Selfie (e.g. `✔️ 87.5% Match`)
+- 📉 Even if not a perfect match, users can see how close the comparison was (e.g. `⚠️ 33% - likely mismatch`)
+- 📘 This adds **interpretability** and makes the result **more trustworthy** in real-world cases

+> 🔍 Useful for edge cases and debugging borderline matches

 ## 💡 Smart Feedback on Selfie Quality